Syria rebels say seize towns in central Hama province

 At least 21 people, including 15 rebels, were killed when a car bomb exploded in Aziziyah on the southern approach into Aleppo city, the Observatory said.
 It was not clear what the bomb was targeting and it may have detonated accidentally.
 State media had no immediate report on the explosion.

-In Damascus, rebels who seized control of the Yarmouk Palestinian refugee camp on Monday alongside anti-Assad Palestinian fighters, declared the neighborhood a "liberated area" on Wednesday.
+In Damascus, rebels who seized control of the Yarmouk Palestinian refugee camp on Monday alongside anti-Assad Palestinian fighters, declared the neighbourhood a "liberated area" on Wednesday.

 They said they were handing the camp, once a stronghold of the pro-Assad Popular Front for the Liberation of Palestine-General Command, over to Palestinian control and urged thousands of residents who had fled in recent days to return.